Helyos96/Redle/README.md

 ## What works

-Handshaking and setting up the crypto stuff with the game client.
+* Handshaking and setting up the crypto stuff with the game client.
+* Logging in and displaying character list

 ## No downloads